Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Modeling of the magnetization precession and Discussion

 where $\gamma$ represents the gyromagnetic ratio and $\alpha$ the phenomenological Gilbert damping.
 The effective field $\Vec{H}_\text{eff}(t)$ drives the magnetization precession and is determined by the material-specific free energy of the macroscopic magnetization $F\textsubscript{M}$ via $\mu_0 \Vec{H}_\text{eff}=-\Vec{\nabla}_M F\textsubscript{M}$.
 In our model of the macrospin in Ni, we consider a Zeeman energy originating from the external magnetic field $\Vec{H}_\text{ext}$, a shape anisotropy resulting from the thin film geometry and a magneto-acoustic contribution induced by the average out-of-plane strain within the Ni layer $\eta_\text{Ni}(t)$:

-In agreement with the literature\bracite{shin2022, shin2023} we neglect any magnetocrystalline anisotropie, which is supported by a negligible in-plane saturation field and a quantitive agreement of the out-of-plane saturation field with $\Vec{H}\textsubscript{d}$ for the saturation magnetization $M_\text{sat}=4.9\cdot10^5\,\text{A/m}$ characterized via vibrating sample magnetometry (VSM).
+In agreement with previous studies in Ni\bracite{shin2022, shin2023} we neglect any magnetocrystalline anisotropy, which is supported by a negligible in-plane saturation field (see Fig.~\ref{fig:fig_5_characterization}(b)) for all samples and a quantitative agreement of the out-of-plane saturation field of $620\,\text{mT}$ (see Fig.~\ref{fig:fig_5_characterization}(a)) with $\Vec{H}\textsubscript{d}$ for the measured saturation magnetization $M_\text{sat}$ (see Fig.~\ref{fig:fig_5_characterization}(b)).
 The parameter $b_1$ determines the strength of the coupling of the laser-induced strain to the out-of-plane magnetization $M_z$.
 In addition to the magneto-elastic coupling, our model considers the demagnetization of Ni as driving mechanism of magnetization precession.
-The reduced length of the magnetization vector $\Vec{m}(T^\text{ph}_\text{Ni}(t))$ as function of the phonon temperature $T^\text{ph}_\text{Ni}$ introduces a change of the effective field via the changing demagnetization field.
-The transient strain $\eta_\text{Ni}(t)$ and the transient temperature $T^\text{ph}_\text{Ni}(t)$of the Ni layer are not adjustable parameters in our model: We use the time dependence that is quantified from modeling the laser-induced strain response of all three layers quantified by UXRD.
-For all three heterostructures, we use the same parameter set of the gyromagnetic ratio $\gamma/2\pi \mu_0=30.8\,\text{GHz/T}$, the damping $\alpha=0.06$, the magneto-acoustic coupling $b_1=-8.2\cdot10^6$\,J/m\textsuperscript{3} and saturation magnetization of $M_\text{sat}=4.9\cdot10^5\,\text{A/m}$ characterized via VSM.
+The reduced length of the magnetization vector $\Vec{m}(T^\text{ph}_\text{Ni}(t))$ as function of the phonon temperature $T^\text{ph}_\text{Ni}$ introduces a change of the effective field via the changing demagnetization field.\footnote{Here we assume the static reduction of the magnetization $M(T)$ according to VSM measurements.
+We numerically tested that a very short-lived demagnetization that could be expected for ultrafast laser excitation would not change the slow precessional dynamics considerably.} The transient strain $\eta_\text{Ni}(t)$ and the transient temperature $T^\text{ph}_\text{Ni}(t)$ of the Ni layer are not adjustable parameters in our model: We use the time dependence that is quantified from modeling the laser-induced strain response of all three layers in the UXRD experiment.
+For all three heterostructures, we use the same set of parameters.
+The experimental section~\ref{sec:VI} collects the measured magnetic properies of the 20 nm Ni film, which are essentially identical in all three heterostructures.
+From the UXRD experiment we have calibrated the spatio-temporal temperature $T(z,t)$ profile and in particular the average transient strain $\eta_\text{Ni}(t)$ of the Ni layer.
+When fitting the measured precession amplitude, this procedure calibrates the magneto-acoustic coupling parameter $b_1=-8.2\cdot10^6$\,J/m\textsuperscript{3}, in rough agreement with previous studies on polycrystalline Ni \cite{shin2023, vern2022}.